MaastrichtU-IDS/best-practices/website/docs/create-doap.md

 ### Architecture

-1. A Python script running regularly using a GitHub Actions workflow to retrieve informations about IDS projects on GitHub.
+1. A Python script running regularly using a GitHub Actions workflow to retrieve information about IDS projects on GitHub.
 Data about projects stored in a triplestore, and releases data stored in a JSON file on GitHub.

 2. A React web UI in TypeScript which retrieves projects information from the SPARQL endpoint, and releases info from the JSON file on GitHub.
 You will find specific information [here]( https://github.com/MaastrichtU-IDS/projects#get-data-from-github-graphql-api).